 If your schedule is simply too tight to roll coins yourself or go to the store and have a machine do it, you can always pay a friend or neighbor to do it.

-CON: Unless you can turn this into one of your child’s chores, then you have to pay somebody to do this each and every time, which means you now have less money and kind of defeats the purpose of this exercise.
+CONs: Unless you can turn this into one of your child’s chores, then you have to pay somebody to do this each and every time, which means you now have less money and that kind of defeats the purpose of this exercise.

 Besides, there’s always the sad-but-true possibility your hired help will quietly skim a little bit off the top for themselves.